List of Child's Play characters: Bree Wheeler

 (played by Lexa Doig) - Junior's mother, Logan's wife, and Jake's aunt.
+Appears in the TV series.

 Britney Spears

 (played by Nadia Dina Ariqat) - is a singer/songwriter, that drove in front of Chucky and Glen on their boy's night out.
 Appears in Seed of Chucky.

 C

 Charles Lee "Chucky" Ray

 (played and voiced by Brad Dourif) - The main villain of the series and the primary character of the fourth and fifth films.
 A merciless murderer whose soul gets stuck in a doll.
-He usually kills 'anyone' who gets in his way with a knife and frames the person of each film for them.
+He usually kills 'anyone' who gets in his way with a knife and frames the person in each film for them.
 Aside from being a deranged killer, he often spouts humorous yet profane insults.

-In 2021, the character of Chucky is played by Elizabeth Porter and Jacob Breedon, a mother/son duo.

-In 2022, Chucky will be played by Jacob Breedon.

 He is the only character to appear in all of the films and television series of the franchise.

 Claire

 (Played by Grace Lynn Kung) - A mental patient who is hostile towards Nica.
-Claire blames Nica for the deaths at the hospital, but realizes it is Chucky who is responsible.
+Claire blames Nica for the deaths at the hospital but realizes it is Chucky who is responsible.
 Claire is torn to shreds by glass shards while strapped down to a table by Chucky.
+Appears in Cult of Chucky.